gabrieli/swarm-coding/docs/instructions/STATUS_WORKFLOW.md

 | **In Progress** | Developer | Active development work |
 | **In Review** | All Review Roles | Architecture, Security, Testing, Documentation, DevOps, and UX reviews |
 | **Done** | All | Complete and deployed |

+*Note: These statuses are examples.
+Configure your own statuses in your project settings.
+See CUSTOMIZATION.md for details.*

 ## Status Transitions by Role